whitew1994WW/InterviewTask/README.md

 ## SQL

-It is possible to answer this test using SQL alone.
+It is possible to answer this test using SQL alone (with some added components).
 If this is your preference, please ensure your SQL is well annotated.

 # Submission

-Please return your code and results to osman.yilmaz@tate.org.uk.
+Please return your code and results to tony@thedatashed.co.uk

-The end-date for submissions is midnight on Tuesday 22 May 2018.

 Please do not return the database via email (it's quite large!)